codingknite/dailyweather/README.md

 Daily Weather is a weather application that I built to practice react state management working with APIs.

-This application was also a perfect way to procctice new react concepts that I'd learnt such as custom hooks and useRef.
+This application was also a perfect way to practice new React concepts that I'd learnt such as custom hooks and useRef.
 I made multiple API calls and utilized the OpenWeatherMap API to get the weather data based on the city which I also obtained via a lookup API.

 ## Tech Stack